Bangladesh: Male victims of domestic violence demand gender-neutral laws | DW | 20.11.2020

 Women in Bangladesh are far more likely to be victims of domestic violence than men, but a growing number of men complain that they are also facing abuse.
 Experts say gender-neutral laws are needed to tackle the problem.

-29-year-old Majed Evena Azad works for a private company in Dhaka, the capital of Bangladesh.
-He claims that his wife had mentally tortured him for years, but he couldn't get any help as the society he lives in does not even believe that a woman can torture a man.
+Twenty-nine-year-old Majed Evena Azad works for a private company in Dhaka, the capital of Bangladesh.
+He told DW that his wife had mentally tortured him for years, but he couldn't get any help as the society he lives in does not believe that a woman can torture a man.

-"She acted as if she loved me and we got married at a court following her wishes," Azad told DW, adding: "But, after a few days of getting married, she started taking lots of money from me while showing no interest in having a conjugal life with me."
+"She acted as if she loved me and we got married at a court following her wishes," Azad said.
+"But," he added, "a few days after getting married, she started taking lots of money from me while showing no interest in having a conjugal life with me."

 Read more: COVID-19 lockdown increases domestic violence in Bangladesh